Connie Willis

-Constance Elaine Trimmer "Connie" Willis (born December 31, 1945) is an American science fiction and fantasy writer.
+Constance Elaine Trimmer Willis (born December 31, 1945) is an American science fiction and fantasy writer.
 She has won more major genre awards than any other writer, including eleven Hugo Awards and seven Nebula Awards.
 Most recently, she won the "Best Novel" Hugo and Nebula Awards for Blackout/All Clear (2010).
 She was inducted by the Science Fiction Hall of Fame in 2009 and the Science Fiction Writers of America named her its 28th SFWA Grand Master in 2011.

 Several of her works feature time travel by history students at the future University of Oxford, called the Time Travel series or the Oxford Time Travel Series.
 They are the short story "Fire Watch" (1982, also in several anthologies and the 1985 collection of the same name), the novels Doomsday Book and To Say Nothing of the Dog (1992 and 1997), and the two-part novel Blackout/All Clear (2010).
 All four won the annual Hugo Award, and Doomsday Book and Blackout/All Clear won both the Hugo and Nebula Awards, making her the first author to win Hugo awards for all books in a series.

 Personal life

 Willis is a 1967 graduate of Colorado State College, now the University of Northern Colorado, where she completed degrees in English and Elementary Education.
 She lives in Greeley, Colorado, with her husband Courtney Willis, a former professor of physics at the University of Northern Colorado.
 They have one daughter, Cordelia.

-In a 1996 interview Willis said, "I sing soprano in a Congregationalist church choir.
+In a 1996 interview, Willis said: "I sing soprano in a Congregationalist church choir.
 It is my belief that everything you need to know about the world can be learned in a church choir."